 I completed an LLB in Law and European Studies at the University of Limerick in 2008.
 I’d had no lawyers in my family nor any real legal experience; I was interested in public affairs, government and legislation but frankly, unsure whether legal practice would be for me.
 So I looked for a degree offering a range of career options, which encouraged interests within and beyond the law.
 All students at UL spend six months on a ‘cooperative education’ placement and I worked in The Courts Service Of Ireland in Dublin, watching barristers in court and beginning to feel the stirrings of ambition.
 Afterwards, I spent a semester on exchange to law school at the University of Victoria in British Colombia, Canada, which really blew open my horizons.
 I took my first classes on human rights topics and met lawyers committed to public interest work.
 I realised I was keen to pursue more of the same, and went on to an LLM in public international law at the London School of Economics (LSE).

-Tara, with the former Special Rapporteur on the Situation of Human Rights Defenders, Margaret Sekaggya, in Kampala in 2010
+Tara O'Leary with Margaret Sekaggya, former Special Rapporteur on the Situation of Human Rights Defenders, Kampala, 2010.

 Why did you become interested in legal work?